 The Tuxedo Cocktail

 Either way, we need a new drink and according to the biographer Graham McCann always Grant sought to establish himself as the “epitome of masculine glamour”.
-Grant was known for his dress savvy, so that’s why we’re mixing the Tuxedo cocktail today.
+Grant was known for his dress savvy, so if you’re looking for a Cary Grant drink the Tuxedo is a solid choice.

 The Tuxedo cocktail dates back to the 1880s at the Tuxedo Club in an area of New York now known as Tuxedo Park.
 It’s a variation on the Martini, but one which has has morphed into several forms over the years.
 The Tuxedo recipe started as dry gin, with dry sherry substituting for the sweet vermouth used in the original Martini.
 Another variation on the Martini you might also like is the Alaska cocktail.